probmods/probmods2/chapters/03-conditioning.md

 ~~~~

 `Infer` takes two arguments.
 The first is a JavaScript object specifying some details about *how* we want to consider the hypotheses.
 The second is a model (represented as a *thunk*) that samples some hypotheses, conditions on some requirements that must be true (which may include observations, data, or more assumptions), and returns the aspect of the computation that we are interested in.
+-->

 Consider the following simple generative model:

 ~~~~
 var model = function() {
-  var A = flip() ?
-1 : 0
+  var A = flip()
-  var B = flip() ?
-1 : 0
+  var B = flip()
-  var C = flip() ?
-1 : 0
+  var C = flip()
   var D = A + B + C
   return D
 }
 model()
 ~~~~

-This process samples three digits `0`/`1` and adds the result.
-The value of the final expression here is either 0, 1, 2 or 3.
+This process samples three numbers and adds the results (recall JavaScript converts booleans to $$0$$ or $$1$$ when they enter arithmetic).
+The value of the final expression here is 0, 1, 2 or 3.
 A priori, each of the variables `A`, `B`, `C` has .5 probability of being `1` or `0`.
 However, suppose that we know that the sum `D` is equal to 3.
 How does this change the space of possible values that variable `A` can take on?
 It is obvious that `A` must be equal to 1 for this result to happen.
-We can see this in the following WebPPL inference (which uses a particular method, enumeration, to be described shortly):
+We can see this in the following WebPPL inference, where we use `condition` to express the desired assumption:

 ~~~~
-var options = {method: 'enumerate'};
+var options = {method: 'enumerate'}
 var model = function () {
   var A = flip() ?
 1 : 0
   var B = flip() ?
 1 : 0